 When designing apparel for your business, it’s important to take into account how your logo or any copy will be applied to the material.
 Some methods only work well for certain fabrics and some don’t work at all.
-This post is going to offer a quick cheat sheet so you can easier design your apparel.
+This post is going to offer a quick cheat sheet so you can more easily design your apparel.

 Spandex: Spandex is a great fabric that we see being incorporated into more than just performance items.
 It offers a comfortable stretch and when coupled with a fabric like polyester, it’s perfect for professional settings.
 But while embroidery is possible with smaller designs, heat transfer is where you’re gonna wanna go.
 Some spandex garments can be too thin for embroidery, which can poke a hole or tear.
 Heat transfers are lightweight and perfect for larger logos that would otherwise require a lot of stitches.